-Here and throughout we firmly stick to semver principles of versioning:
+Here and throughout we firmly stick to semver principles of versioning.

 - 1. API versions are denoted with three numbers, i.e. 1.2.3. - 2.
-First number (major version) increases when backwards-incompatible changes in the API are shipped. - Second number (minor version) increases when new functionality is added to the API, keeping backwards compatibility intact. - 4.
-Third number (patch) increases when a new API version contains bug fixes only.
+The first number (a major version) increases when backwards-incompatible changes in the API are introduced. - 3.
+The second number (a minor version) increases when new functionality is added to the API, keeping backwards compatibility intact. - 4.
+The third number (a patch) increases when a new API version contains bug fixes only.